IRL + IVL: WHY HYBRID EVENTS ARE THE WAVE OF THE FUTURE

 A virtual component adds reach across locations

-Sales for popular summer and fall concerts, sporting and cultural events indicate that fans are excited and willing to return to crowds.
-Tickets for Bonnaroo, slated for the fall, are sold out.
-Movie festivals, like the Tribeca Film Fest, and sports events such as the Indy 500 in Indianapolis and U.S. Open Golf Championship in San Diego are also prepping for throngs of fans to return in-person.
+‘High touch’ in-person experiences offer accessibility and inclusivity to people around the world.
+Sales for popular summer and fall concerts, sporting and cultural events this past year indicated that fans were excited and willing to return to crowds.
+Tickets for Bonnaroo were steady.
+Movie festivals, like the Tribeca Film Fest, and sports events such as the Indy 500 in Indianapolis and U.S. Open Golf Championship in San Diego saw their passionate fans return in-person.

-But even with events and venues opening up, brand marketers should continue to layer in meaningful live digital experiences to meet and impress their on-screen audiences.
-You can magnify reach and engagement, increasing opportunities for conversion as you do.
+Even with events and venues now open, brand marketers need to continue to layer on meaningful live digital experiences and engaging content to meet, and draw in their on-screen audiences.
+You can magnify reach and engagement, thus increasing opportunities for conversion as you do.

 When Tito’s Vodka was looking for a solution to COVID-related canceled music festivals, we built a livestream and VOD music concert series instead.
 Tito’s “MADE TO ORDER” was a four-episode series set in the four corners of the U.S., where we celebrated the music, culture, and food of each region.
 In addition to performances from bands like Portugal.
 The Man, Summer Walker, and Dierks Bentley, we customized a mix of DJ’s, artists, and chefs from each region, and spotlighted food pairings and cocktail recipes filmed on Tito’s farm.

 Tito’s generated nearly 35 million impressions, over 18 million video views, and 378,000 hours of watch time from all over the globe.
 You can’t achieve that with a one-location-and-done event.

 A brand-owned, hybrid approach also opens the door to innovation.
 You are not limited to what can be done on-site; the virtual world is expansive and allows for expansive ideas.